study guides for every class

 The Marshall Plan was significant for its role in rebuilding Western European economies, strengthening political stability, and containing the spread of communism during the Cold War era.
 It facilitated cooperation among participating countries and laid the groundwork for what would become the European Union.
 Additionally, it established a precedent for U.S. foreign aid as a strategic tool in international relations and cemented America's leadership role in the post-war world order.

-"Marshall Plan" appears in:
+"Marshall Plan" also found in:

 © 2024 Fiveable Inc. All rights reserved.